LyciaStenson/financial-lit/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+Note: Will you need npm installed to use this.

+Clone the Repo

+First, run ``` npm i ``` inside the terminal this will install all the packages needed to run this project.

-First, run the development server:
+Secondaly, run the development server:

 ```bash
 npm run dev